 Ann has been the FFHS Society Liaison Officer since 2015 when she joined the Executive Committee.

-Francis caught the family history bug when still at school and has tracked down over 580 of his ancestors, who have lived as far apart as Ireland and Burma, in homes ranging from vicarages to prisons.
-He has been actively involved in indexing censuses and recording tombstones, as well as transcribing parish registers, wills and the entire hearth tax records of Northamptonshire for 1674.
+Francis caught the family history bug when still at school and has tracked down 630 of his ancestors, who have lived as far apart as Philadelphia and Burma, in homes ranging from vicarages to prisons.
+He has been actively involved in indexing censuses, the names of those mentioned in probate records and recording tombstones, as well as transcribing parish registers, wills and the entire 1674 hearth tax lists for Northamptonshire.

 Over 50 of Francis’ articles and book reviews have been published in family and local history journals and he enjoys speaking to groups on related topics.
 He has written extensively for Wikipedia and the Research Wiki on FamilySearch.